Use this recipe for how to make butterfly nectar to make butterfly food to place in your yard.

 - While syrup is cooling cut sponges into 4 smaller rectangles.

 - Cut or poke a small hole in each sponge.

 - Cut 8″ length of string and thread through sponge.

-Dip sponge in syrup until full, allow excess to drip from sponge before hanging on limbs, porch railings or anywhere else you want to leave a “drink station” for your winged friends.
+- Dip the sponge in syrup until full, allow excess to drip from sponge before hanging on limbs, porch railings or anywhere else you want to leave a “drink station” for your winged friends.

 Alternatively, you can place several sponges in a shallow dish with the syrup mixture and place in your garden.

 Be sure that you also have plants in your yard for the butterflies as well as the plants that the caterpillars will need after hatching.
 Research the butterflies that are common to your area, what plants they need for their full lifecycle, and plant them in your yard.
 You don't want to use this butterfly nectar to attract butterflies to your yard if you cannot support them.